ebeneditos/telegram.bot/docs/index.md

 dispatcher$add_handler(kill_handler)
 ```

 Now you can send the command `/kill` from Telegram to stop the Bot.
+However, in a production environment it wouldn't be recommendable to leave this command as it is now, as anyone could stop the bot.
+To solve this, you can create a customed filter in order to make this command available only for a certain `user_id`, for instance.
+This is explained in the next section.

 **Note:** With the [*superassignment* operator `<<-`](https://stat.ethz.ch/pipermail/r-help/2011-April/275905.html) we assign the `updater` in the enclosing environment so to call it from inside the `kill` function.

+## Custom Filters

+It is also possible to write your own filters used with `MessageHandler` and `CommandHandler`.
+In essence, a filter is simply a function that receives a `Message` instance and returns either `TRUE` or `FALSE`.
+If a filter evaluates to `TRUE`, the message will be handled.

+For the `kill` example it would be useful to filter that command so to make it accessible only for a specific `<user-id>`.
+Thereby, you could add a filter:

+    filter_user <- function(message){
+                       message$from_user  == <user-id>
+                   }

+Now, you could update the handler with this filter:

+    kill_handler <- CommandHandler('kill', kill, filter_user)

+Filters can also be added to the `Filters` object.
+Within it, we can see that `Filters$text` and `Filters$command` are mutually exclusive, so we could add a filter for messages that can be either one of them.
+This would result as:

+    Filters$text_or_command <- function(message){
+                                   !is.null(message$text)
+                               }

+# Want more?

 That's it for now!
-With this you may have the first guidelines to develop your R bot!
+With this you may have the first guidelines to develop your R bot.

-# Want more?

 If you want to learn more about Telegram Bots with R, you can look at these resources:
 - Package `telegram.ext` [GitHub Repo](https://github.com/ebeneditos/telegram.ext) or its [Wiki](https://github.com/ebeneditos/telegram.ext/wiki) to look at all methods and features available.
 - You can also check Telegram's documentation [Bots: An introduction for developers](http://core.telegram.org/bots) and [Telegram Bot API](http://core.telegram.org/bots/api) to familiarize with the API.